Engin-Boot/pong-stage-ShivaniBollabattin21/Stage0/give-me-a-name.md

-# -give-this-module-a-name
+# Trigger the ball

 ## Feature

 What part of the game does this module deliver?
+Starts the game.

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: Start the game

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+  Given: The player has begin the game

+  When: Player clicks on 'start game' button

+  Then: The module fires the ball from left to right.